paul-mathieu/rmk-cornix/README.md

 # Usage

 1. Make any changes you want for the firmware.

 2. Build the firmware.
-Execute
+Execute in the repository root:
    ```sh
    cargo build --release
    ```
-   in the repository root.
    This will generate two `.uf2` files in the repository root.
 Make sure you have the Rust toolchain.

+   Otherwise, fork this repository, go to GitHub Actions tab, tap *Build RMK firmware*, and download the artifacts when the build is done.

 3. Flash the two `.uf2` files to the left and right halves of the keyboard respectively.
 You may need to delete Bluetooth pairing on your computer first and re-pair after flashing.